stas-sultanov/azure-monitor-telemetry/doc/readme.md

 ### Initialize with Multiple Destinations

-The following example demonstrates initialization of the `TelemetryClient` for the scenario where it is required to publish telemetry data into multiple instances of Application Insights.
+The following example demonstrates initialization of the `TelemetryClient` class for the scenario where it is required to publish telemetry data into multiple instances of Application Insights.

 Prerequisite
 ```bash